lucalanzano81/csvtotxt/README.md

 # Email list converter (CSV to TXT)

-This is a script written in Node.js that allows you to convert an email list from CSV to TXT.
+This is a script written in Node.js that allows you to convert an email list from CSV to TXT removing duplicates.

 ###Usage: